PO Box 925, Galveston, Texas 77553

 Copyright 2017 Teen Health Center, Inc.

+During the summer, the Ball High clinic is open Monday through Thursday from 7:00 AM until 5:00 PM.
 The Texas City and La Marque clinics are open Monday through Friday, 8:00 AM until 4:00 PM.

 Clinics close periodically for educational outreaches in the summer.
 Please call ahead to make an appointment.